Frequently Asked Questions

 I am a single person.
 Can I become a foster parent?

 Yes.
-Single persons and married couples are generally accepted as foster parents.
+Both single persons and married couples are generally accepted as foster parents.

 What type of support do foster parents receive?